What are Motor Speech Deficits?

 Assessment of motor speech deficits includes the use of standardized tests or informal evaluation along with client interview.
 This identifies strengths and weaknesses along with outlining areas for treatment.
 Treatment then works to address impairments and provide strategies to support areas impacted.
 The focus is on functional outcomes, making an impact in quality of life and helping clients return to activities they love.

-Kelsey Leighton, MS, CCC-SLP - Clinical Instructor and Supervisor
+Kelsey Leighton, MS, CCC-SLP - Lecturer and Supervisor

-Kristie Spencer, PhD, CCC-SLP - Associate Professor and Researcher
+Kristie Spencer, PhD, CCC-SLP - Professor and Associate Chair; Researcher